ShipBook/ShipBookSDK-iOS/README.md

 # ShipBook SDK for iOS

-### User & Session-based mobile log analysis
+## About Shipbook
 [ShipBook](https://www.shipbook.io) gives you the power to remotely gather, search and analyze your user logs and exceptions in the cloud, on a per-user & session basis.

-The SDK has very special emphasis on being very fast in the case that the log is closed.
-Therefore feel free to put as many logs as needed, it won't impact the performance of the app (when logs are closed)

 ---

 ## Requirements
-ShipBook works with SWIFT 4 (min. version 3) and from iOS 10
+ShipBook works with SWIFT 4 (min. version 3) and from iOS 10.

 ---
-## Installation
+## Installation via CocoaPods

-ShipBookSDK is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+ShipBookSDK is only available through [CocoaPods](http://cocoapods.org).
+Once you have installed CocoaPods, add the following line to your Podfile and run `pod install`:

 ```ruby
 pod 'ShipBookSDK'
 ```
 ---
-##  Using ShipBook
+##  Integrating ShipBook into your code

-In your AppDelegate file:
+In your AppDelegate file, add the following:
 ```swift
 import ShipBookSDK
 ```

-And add the following to `application(_:didFinishLaunchingWithOptions:)`:
+Then, add the following to `application(_:didFinishLaunchingWithOptions:)`:

 ```swift
 ShipBook.start(appId:"YOUR_APP_ID", appKey:"YOUR_APP_KEY")
 ```

-For to have a log on each class you should create a logger for Example for MainViewController:
+To have a log on each class you need to create a logger.
+For Example, in MainViewController:
 ```swift
 import ShipBookSDK